rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

 0. For Project url: https://github.com/hotwilson/box.git

+   DEFINITION:
-   NOTE: The word "slave" and "node" and "computer" have been replaced with the word "agent".
+   The word "slave" has been replaced with the word "agent".

+   DEFINITION:
+   A node is a step that schedules a task to run by adding it to the Jenkins build queue and allocating a workspace (file directory) on that node for the duration of the task.

+   As soon as an executor slot is available on a node (the Jenkins master, or a slave), the task is run on that node.

 0. Click "Advanced" and type the Display name, "Box" in our example.

    ### Pipeline Groovy #